zuzmoskvic/lab-express-basic-site/README.md

 ## Instructions

-**All of your work should happen inside of the *starter-code* directory.**
+You should go throught the following steps:

+1. Change directories to `starter-code`.
-As such, you should navigate to the directory and run `npm init -y` to create a package.json file, and install `express` by running `npm install express`.
+2. Run `npm init -y` to create a package.json file.
+3. Run `npm install express` to install the Express package.
+4. Create a `views/` directory that will hold your `.html` files.
+5. Create a `public/` directory that will hold other static files, such as your stylesheets, scripts and images.
+6. Build your Express app in `app.js`.
+7. Polish your HTML, stylesheets and scripts.

 **Your Website should have (at least) 3 pages:**